superfaceai/cli/README.md

 <!-- commandsstop -->

-## Security

-Superface is not man-in-the-middle so it does not require any access to secrets that are needed to communicate with provider API.
-Superface CLI only prepares super.json file with authorization fields in form of environment variable.
-You just set correct variables and communicate directly with provider API.

-You can find more information in [SDK repository](https://github.com/superfaceai/one-sdk-js/blob/main/SECURITY.md).

 ## Development

 When developing, start with cloning the repository using `git clone https://github.com/superfaceai/cli.git` (or `git clone git@github.com:superfaceai/cli.git` if you have repository access).